kasrababaei/swift-notes/design-pattern.md

 - How does testing work which goes hand-to-hand with dependency injection
 - How does routing (for deep links) work
 - Where does the business logic live

+## Multitier/layer Architecture

+In software engineering, multitier architecture (often referred to as n-tier architecture) is a client–server architecture in which presentation, application processing and data management functions are physically separated.
+The most widespread use of multitier architecture is the three-tier architecture.

+The following four are the most common layers:

+- **Presentation** layer (a.k.a.
+UI layer, view layer, presentation tier in multitier architecture)
+- **Application** layer (a.k.a. service layer or GRASP Controller Layer)
+- **Business** layer (a.k.a. business logic layer (BLL), domain logic layer)
+- **Data** access layer (a.k.a. persistence layer, logging, networking, and other services which are required to support a particular business layer)

+The more usual convention is that the application layer (or service layer) is considered a sublayer of the business layer, typically encapsulating the API definition surfacing the supported business functionality.

+### Three-tier architecture

+Three-tier architecture is a client-server software architecture pattern in which the user interface (presentation), functional process logic ("business rules"), computer data storage and data access are developed and maintained as independent modules, most often on separate platforms.

+Advantages of 3-Layer Architecture:

+- **Separation of Concerns:** Each layer focuses on a specific responsibility.
+- **Reusability:** Components of each layer can be reused across the application.
+- **Maintainability:** Changes to one layer don’t typically affect others.
+- **Scalability:** Easier to scale different parts of the system independently.

+Disadvantages:

+- **Overhead:** Can introduce unnecessary complexity for simple applications.
+- **Latency:** Increases the number of interactions between layers, potentially adding latency.

+## Service-Oriented Architecture (SOA)

+SOA organizes an application as a collection of loosely coupled services that communicate over a network.
+Each service performs a specific business function and interacts with others through well-defined APIs.

+It's useful in cases such:

+- Ideal for large, distributed systems with multiple teams.
+- Enables integration of diverse technologies and platforms.

 ## Model-View-Controller (MVC)